Fall 2025

 Structure

-The goal for the students is to learn how to critically read and study research papers, describe a paper in a report, and present it in a seminar.
+The goal for the students is to learn how to critically read and study a research paper, describe it in a report, and present it in front of an audience.
 Under supervision, students will select one paper to study and compare it with related work.
 This seminar aims to help students gather in-depth knowledge of an advanced topic and develop the skills required to describe a complex problem from the time series field in the form of both a presentation and a written report.

 Students will also learn how to integrate an algorithm into a library, benchmark it against other algorithms, and perform the required unit tests.
 For this purpose, we will use ImputeGAP, a comprehensive library designed for time series imputation analysis.